 Even if you’ve previously had your tariff reassigned, routine changes to the tariffs themselves mean there is never any harm in reassessing.
 Network tariffs are regulated by the Australian Energy Regulator (AER) and are typically refreshed by individual network operators every year, but even in instances where the tariff itself hasn’t changed, your business’s pattern of energy use may have.

 How to change tariffs

-Our team of experts will have already done the hard work for you to identify the likely optimal tariff for your site, based on historical consumption patterns.
+Our team of energy experts will have already done the hard work for you to identify the likely optimal tariff for your site, based on historical consumption patterns.
 Your account manager will email you a detailed report of the NTO review (including identified potential cost savings) and will suggest options for you to consider based on this analysis.

 Should a potential tariff change benefit be identified and you wish to take up the option of changing, you simply need to tell your account manager who will then get the ball rolling with the distributor on your behalf.